 However, there are other things, that can cause issues:

 - Bad fuel pump

-So, A fuel pump is a powerful component and it demands plenty of current; from the car’s 12-volts power system.
-However, if the fuel pump receives too much current at once; the delicate wiring could become too hot.
+So, a fuel pump is a powerful part and it demands, plenty of current, from the car’s 12-volts power system.
+However, if the fuel pump receives too much current at once, the delicate wiring could become too hot.
+Leaving you stranded !!